bczernecki/climate/README.md

 Downloading hourly, daily, and monthly meteorological data from the Polish met service across all types of stations (i.e. SYNOP/CLIMATE/PRECIP ) available in the danepubliczne.imgw.pl collection.
 It is a wrapper for `meteo_monthly()`, `meteo_daily()`, `meteo_hourly()` and `meteo_imgw_datastore()` which gives access from montly to even to 10-min dataset.
+IMGW archive outputs use short English parameter names; the original IMGW names are available as `label` attributes on the corresponding columns.

 ### (Polish) Hydrological data